netaddr/netaddr/docs/source/tutorials.rst

 Tutorials
 =========

-The pages in this section contain practical steps that serve our study.
+The pages in this section take you on a step-by-step journey through some of the netaddr's features.

-They are learning-oriented.
+Start here if you're new to netaddr.

 .. toctree::
     :maxdepth: 1